github-samples/securing-your-code/README.md

 </p>

 - **Who is this for**: Enterprise - Engineering Leadership, Enterprise - Developers, Open Source Developers or Maintainers, Security Professionals, Startups, Security Leadership, Educators
 - **What you'll learn**: Here at GitHub, we like to say that "found means fixed."
 That's because when issues are found they can more easily be fixed.
 In this workshop you'll dive into a repository filled with security alerts and begin to remediate them using GitHub Advanced Security (GHAS) and Dependabot, effectively maintaining code integrity.
-You'll also encounter and resolve a few security issues using GitHub Codespaces and GitHub Copilot.
+You'll also encounter and resolve a few security issues using Copilot Autofix.
 The end goal?
 To learn and develop strategies to motivate your developers to turn reactive fixes into proactive security habits.

 ---